+From Alan M. Clark comes A Brutal Chill in August, a sensitive and intimate fictionalized portrait of Jack the Ripper's first victim, Polly Nichols.
 Look for A Brutal Chill in August at better independent booksellers everywhere, and most online retailers.
-Signed copies are available direct from Word Horde.
+Copies with signed bookplates are available direct from Word Horde.

 A Novel of Polly Nichols, the First Victim of Jack the Ripper

 We all know about Jack the Ripper, the serial murderer who terrorized Whitechapel and confounded police in 1888, but how much do we really know about his victims?